philtoms/dom-circuit/README.md

 - Giving a signal a name that can bind a reducer to an element or elements by class, id or tag reduces the boilerplate required to wire up indexical intentions.
 - Controlling state change propagation through dynamic signalling and static relationships separates the concerns of cooperating intentions.

+### Symbolic intentionality

+Symbolic intentionality (aka reentrancy) is all about agreement.
+Given an intentional stance, that is, a rational interpretation of an intentional action or behavior, then symbolic intentionality arises when the expected outcome of any such action or behavior meets agreement from multiple viewpoints.

+Symbolic intentionality usually includes aspects of iconic and indexical intentionality, but it is more than the sum of these parts.
+The login sequence described above has both iconic and indexical intentionality.
+But it also has symbolic intentionality in the sense that a user understands the requirement and the consequence of the intention.

+Programmatically, symbolic intentionality captures the relationship between two or more functional units operating on behalf of and towards a shared goal.
+It provides a mechanism of cooperation that both parts understand, but that allows them to remain completely independent.

+`dom-circuit` supports symbolic intentionality through an experimental reentrancy pattern of circuit layers.
+In this pattern, each layer is an independent circuit, but is able to propagate state change across layer boundaries through xpath aligned signal selectors called junctions (see [short-circuit](https://github.com/philtoms/short-circuit) for more details).

 So in summary, very much a work in progress.